 - Interactive content

-The key here is to choose the format that works best for YOU.
+The key here is to choose the type of content that works best for YOU.

 Are you an awesome writer?
 Go with a blog post.

 Do you shine on video?
 Make a video.

 Or maybe you’re an amazing designer.
 Whip up a piece of visual content.

 You can cover the same topic using multiple different formats.

 Which can 5-10x the amount of usable content you can create around a single topic.